If your Mavic air battery is not charging after a long time in storage, you are not alone.

-This seems like a strange problem for a product you paid so much money for but it seems like the charging hub is simply unable to “wake up” the batteries for the first time and you will have to use the DJI charger directly.
+This seems like a strange problem for a product you paid so much for, but the charging hub can simply not “wake up” the batteries for the first time, and you will have to use the DJI charger directly.

-Let’s discuss the problem in more detail since people are facing a few other problems as well after they solve the Mavic air battery not charging problem.
-These solutions also apply to the more recent Mavic Air 2 and Air 2S batteries as well.
+Let’s discuss the problem in more detail since people are facing a few other problems after solving the Mavic air battery not charging problem.

 What is DJI battery hibernation mode?